KarmaPenny/ColeCast/README.md

 ## Setup

 ### Installation
 1.)
-Download and install the latest ColeCast service on your HTPC.
-[Download Link](https://github.com/KarmaPenny/ColeCast/raw/master/release/CurrentVersion/ColeCast-Installer.msi)
+Download and install the latest ColeCast service on your HTPC. [[Download Link](https://github.com/KarmaPenny/ColeCast/raw/master/release/CurrentVersion/ColeCast-Installer.msi)]

 2.)
 Install the ColeCast app on your android smartphone.
 [Direct APK Download](https://github.com/KarmaPenny/ColeCast/raw/master/release/CurrentVersion/ColeCast.apk)

-### ExLink (Optional)
+### ExLink (OPTIONAL)
 ExLink allows ColeCast to control the Power and Volume of your TV.
 To setup ExLink:

 1.)
 Connect your HTPC to your TV with an ExLink cable.